Hihaheho/Desk/docs/blog/0001-introduce-desk.md

   - Everything is minimalistic and written in simple codes.
 - Accessible to everyone
   - We don't forget about accessibility to make programming available to everyone.

-## Stories of me and Desk

-- [2008] I started programming when I was around ten years old.
-It looks exciting to me.
-- [2016] I want to create something like Minecraft.
-- [2018] As a core of my game engine, I designed and created [Cizen](https://github.com/Hihaheho/Cizen); then it's used for [Online Experiment System](https://xee.jp).
-- [2020-2021] I'm struggling with non programmable products.
-- [2021] I used Elixer for data processing, and I want more visualization.
-- [2021] I used Google Sheets, and I want more programable.
-- [2021] Also I think the programming is too hard and esoteric.
-- [2021] I've got a big picture of Desk.

 ## Features